guilda-dev/guilda/.github/copilot-instruction.md

+# japanese feedback
+Please provide your feedback in Japanese.

 # Project Overview
 This software is designed with object-oriented programming (OOP).
 Its functions include power system modeling, power flow analysis, OPF,